Accounting Period Definition

-Accounting period serves the purpose of analysis and comparison of the financial data of the company for two different periods.
-When two different periods are referred to analysis can be made regarding various financial parameters that suggest the growth or the downfall of the company.
-It serves as a reference to such analysis and is very useful for the stakeholders.
+The accounting period serves the purpose of analysis and comparison of the financial data of the company for two different periods.
+When two different periods are referred to, analysis can be made regarding various financial parameters that suggest the growth or the downfall of the company.
+It serves as a reference to such a report and is very useful for the stakeholders.

 Examples of Accounting Period Concept

-However, it is not necessary that all companies follow a period of one year.
+However, not all companies need to follow one year.

 A company record their transactions from 1st January to 30th June every year and close their books of accounts after that.
-Here, the accounting period is that of half-year i.e. 1st January to 30th June and next period shall be from 1st July to 31st December.
+Here, the accounting period is that of half-year, i.e., 1st January to 30th June and the next period shall be from 1st July to 31st December.

 The following are advantages and benefits to the users of the financial statements: